A PROVEN TREATMENT TO STOP TRICHOTILLOMANIA IS HYPNOSIS (AND EFT)

 HOW MANY SESSIONS ARE NEEDED?

-Generally, treatment for trichotillomania takes about ten to twelve sessions.
-It takes time to learn and integrate new habits and tools into your life.
+Generally, the Freedom from Trich program is about ten to twelve sessions because it takes time to learn and integrate new habits and tools into your life.

 Each day you do your mental and physical practice and each week we work together to help you change so that you no longer pull.
 When trichotillomania is no longer an issue and you are in control you can use all that energy to do things that feel good and are helpful in your life 🙂